coleifer/peewee/docs/peewee/orm_utils.rst

 .. function:: dict_to_model(model_class, data, ignore_unknown=False)

    Construct a model instance from a dictionary.
-Foreign keys may be provided as nested dicts; back-references as lists of dicts.

    :param Model model_class: The model class to construct.
    :param dict data: A dictionary of data.
 Foreign keys can be included as nested dictionaries, and back-references as lists of dictionaries.